 The Stanley Park Rose Garden contains around 3500 rose plants as well as many other attractive ornamental plants.
-The rose garden is located next to the Stanley Park Pavilion, a historic building erected in 1911 which is now a restaurant.
+The garden is located next to the Stanley Park Pavilion, a historic building erected in 1911 that is now a restaurant.

 The Shakespeare Garden is located next to the rose garden.
 It's an arboretum containing trees mentioned in the works of William Shakespeare.
 Plaques with the relevant quotes are placed on the appropriate tree trunks.
 Besides being attractive, the arboretum is a nice place to cool down on a hot day.

 The Vancouver Aquarium has a large collection of tropical and temperate fish and invertebrates, including sharks, as well as amphibians, reptiles, birds, and mammals.
 The mammals include sea otters and sea lions.
 At the moment, one Pacific white-sided dolphin also lives at the aquarium, which is looking for a new home for her.
 The aquarium once displayed other cetaceans (whales, dolphins, and porpoises) but has decided to no longer do so.